Alfresco/docs-alfresco/process-automation/latest/model/connectors/index.md

 ![Model Schema Editor]({% link process-automation/images/model-schema-editor.png %})

 In the editor on the left you can configure a JSON schema to describe an event.
-In the editor on the right you can enter another JSON schema and validate it matches the schema on the left by clicking the `Validate` button.
+In the editor on the right you can enter a JSON object and validate it matches the schema on the left by clicking the `Validate` button.
 If it matches you will receive a validation success message.

 ### Configuration parameters